Director Speaking and Training O.C. Tanner Institute

 Smouse holds a B.S. in business administration from Southeast Missouri State University.

-Director, Team Member Analytics Whole Foods Market, Inc.
+Director, Team Member Insights Whole Foods Market, Inc.

 David Snyder joined Whole Foods Market in 2012 as the senior director of team member insights.